Updates and Changes to Provincial Nominee Program this Mid-Fall

-The mid-fall is here and there are some slight and some minor changes to the Provincial Nominee Programs of Canadian provinces.
+The mid-fall is here, and there are some slight and some minor changes to the Provincial Nominee Programs of Canadian provinces.
 Provinces across the country are actively welcoming skilled professionals, graduates and entrepreneurs to migrate.

 Saskatchewan

 Later in August, Saskatchewan further made changes to the annual intake threshold for the Express Entry Sub-Category from 1700 to 2600.
-Seeing these progressive changes, it is safe to say that Saskatchewan may further increase the intake limit threshold in the coming mid-fall update under both the sub-categories.
+Seeing these progressive changes, it is safe to say that Saskatchewan may further increase the intake limit threshold in the coming mid-fall update under both sub-categories.

 Nova Scotia

 On October 11, Nova Scotia opened this stream for up to 300 new applications.
-Strikingly the intake was filled within a single day.
-Nova Scotia has stated that its NDSEE is set to reopen for further more intakes in the coming months.
+Strikingly, the intake was filled within a single day.
+Nova Scotia has stated that its NDSEE is set to reopen for further intakes in the coming months.
 These updates may be announced during the mid-fall updates in the coming two weeks.

 British Columbia (BC)